[Workbench] Trash button on collection uses "delete" API instead of setting expires_at/trash_at

 #1 Updated by Brett Smith over 3 years ago

 - Subject changed from [Workbench] Trash button on collection sets expiry time to now+trash_ttl (see #3411), trashed collections are hidden unless "show trashed collections" checkbox is checked to [Workbench] Trash button on collection sets expires_at

 - Description updated (diff)

-#13 Updated by Lucas Di Pentima almost 3 years ago
+#13 Updated by Lucas Di Pentima about 3 years ago

 3900-trash-collections-delete-api at 108467e

 Changed projects controller to call destroy method on every item removed.
 When removing a collection, also reparent it to the home project so that the project can be eventually deleted.